adaltas/node-printf/README.md

 ### Positionals

-Lenght and precision can now be variable:
+Length and precision can now be variable:

 ``` javascript
 assert.eql(' foo', printf('%*s', 'foo', 4));